sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/GeneralApplicationDevelopment/ErrorHandling/General.md

 <br>

-### Always include a link back to the root page of the application on the 404 page.
+### Always include a link back to the root page of the application in the 404 page.

 todo: description